Fairness of ChatGPT: Related Work

 \section{Related Work}

-Fairness in machine learning is gaining increasing attention to ensure that algorithms are ethical, trustworthy and free from bias \citep{caton2020fairness, mehrabi2021survey, pagano2022bias}.
+Fairness in machine learning is gaining increasing attention to ensure that algorithms are ethical, trustworthy and free from bias \citep{caton2020fairness, mehrabi2021survey, pagano2022bias, li2023fairness}.
 To measure the unfairness of models, a number of fairness notions have been put forth \citep{mehrabi2021survey, wan2021modeling}.
 The two basic frameworks for fair machine learning in recent studies are group fairness and individual fairness.
 Group fairness requires that the protected groups should be treated similarly as the advantaged groups, while individual fairness requires that similar individuals should be treated similarly \citep{caton2020fairness, mehrabi2021survey}.

-Fairness considerations in the use of ChatGPT have been extensively highlighted \citep{liu2023summary, hariri2023unlocking, nori2023capabilities}, yet only a few works provide a quantitative analyses of its fairness performance. \citet{zhuo2023exploring} test the model fairness on two language datasets which are used to assess bias in the context of general question-answering and text generation. \citet{sun2023safety} evaluate the safety of Chinese LLMs which covers a dimension of fairness through observing how many responses of LLMs contain harmful information. \citet{hua2023up5} evaluate the fairness of LLMs on recommendation tasks.
+Fairness considerations in the use of ChatGPT have been extensively highlighted \citep{liu2023summary, hariri2023unlocking, nori2023capabilities, lin2023sparks}, yet only a few works provide a quantitative analyses of its fairness performance.

+\citet{zhuo2023exploring} test the model fairness on two language datasets which are used to assess bias in the context of general question-answering and text generation. \citet{sun2023safety} evaluate the safety of Chinese LLMs which covers a dimension of fairness through observing how many responses of LLMs contain harmful information. \citet{hua2023up5} evaluate the fairness of LLMs on recommendation tasks.
 This work differs from the previous works as we provide a systematic fairness evaluations of ChatGPT through covering various fairness metrics including both group and individual fairness, and testing the sensitivity of ChatGPT to a set of biased and unbiased prompts.
-Moreover, this work focuses on examining the performance of ChatGPT in high-stake fields to explore the risks of using ChatGPT in these areas and inspire further research on fairness of LLMs.
+Moreover, this work focuses on examining the performance of ChatGPT in high-stakes fields to explore the risks of using ChatGPT in these areas and inspire further research on fairness of LLMs.